cBournhonesque/lightyear/NOTES.md

+# Current bugs:

+- Something causes a full redraw of gizmos on rollbacks!
+What?

+- Maybe my problem is that I don't recompute the VisualInterpolation previous value during rollbacks?
+So the current_value of VisualInterpolation is updated thanks to Correction, but the previous value is wrong!

+- Our correction interpolates from the original value to the new value; maybe we should instead do the lerp smoothing, where we lerp our visual value a certain amount towards the correct value.
+  We could do it all the time, in which case we don't need to do frame interpolation?
+Also we can do it at

+- We don't remove Correction like we should be doing if the states match.. on the last tick of rollback, we should check if the final value we have computed is the same as the computed value.
+  If it is, remove Correction. -> FIXED

+- Simpler Correction design:
+  - if users add a component with correction on it (or maybe with PredictionMode::Full), we automatically insert Corrected<C> on the entity.
+    FrameInterpolation will not run on entities with Corrected<C>.
+    It will act the same as FrameInterpolation:
+    - automatically interpolates by taking the last 2 values of the PredictionHistory.
+    - TODO: handle if predictionhistory is not present

+- on rollback:
+  - C is equal to the FrameInterpolation value (remove restore_visual_interp) = previous_visual
+  - we compute the

+### DON'T ENABLE GUI ON SERVER - all these errors seem related
+- Is the sync system even working?
+C1 is 7 ticks behind the server and stays behind!

+- C2 can suddenly receive a TON of remote input messages in one tick.
+Maybe because we were out of sync?
+Right after that I notice there is a SyncEvent.
+  - and for an extended period of time, no remote inputs are sent.
+  - the server is on tick 800, and is broadcasting remote inputs for tick ~806, but suddently we are sending 60 messages in one frame for ticks 800-860, which shouldn't be possible?
+And then for the next few ticks we are not sending any remote inputs.
+Then afterwards the clients are too ahead of the server, they send inuts for tick +30 instead of +6.
+  - aeronet say we receive 56 packets!
+  - on the C1, it says we received 30 packets (via aeronet) at tick 249, but on the server logs I don't see that.
+  - it looks like it's because there's a 1 second period where the frame does not advance.
+  - Probably due to alt-tabbing on the server or something?
+Anyway it is fixed by doing a headless server.
+But this means that

+- on C1, massive rollback from state, with 80 tick rollback!
+Instead of actually rolling back, we should just not accept it.
+  I.e. if the number of rollback ticks is too big, just ignore.
+  -> this was due to the above issue I think.

+- a lot of ticks can pass where we don't receive any input message -> also due to previous issue

+- the remote message's end_tick can be in the future compare to our own end_tick.
+That seems BAD.
+  - for some reason it seems like C2 could be too slow and never catch up to C1?
+  - why are they so not time-synced?

 # Why do my predictions don't work at all

 - when i receive an update from the server for the predicted entity, i should also have received that inputs for that entity since we send